Rockerdx/SimplePixabay/README.md

         Intent i = new Intent(this,PixaBayActivity.class);
         i.putExtra(PixaBayActivity.INTENT.key,"your api key");
-        i.putExtra(PixaBayActivity.INTENT.query,"android"); // this parameter will be used as query on pixabay i.putExtra(PixaBayActivity.INTENT.collumn,1); // no of column displayed is the list startActivity(i);
+        i.putExtra(PixaBayActivity.INTENT.query,"android"); // this parameter will be used as query on pixabay i.putExtra(PixaBayActivity.INTENT.collumn,1); // no of column displayed in the list startActivity(i);
 ```
 Kotlin